 What Is a Nursing Home Ombudsman?

-A nursing home ombudsman is a citizen’s representative that provides advocacy for residents of nursing homes, assisted living facilities, and other facilities that care for the elderly.
+A nursing home ombudsman is a citizen’s representative who helps the residents of nursing homes, assisted living facilities, and other centers that care for older Americans.

 - Providing information to the public about nursing homes